 Closed Circle: Castle takes place in an Island Base surrounded by a tropical storm.
 Hotel and Bar had intense snowstorms.
 Carnival takes place in the middle of a thunderstorm 30 miles away from the nearest city.
 Nightclub seems to have this at first, only for the cast to adventure out to the end of the city, into the depths of the ocean, to Rapture.

-Death Is Cheap: Though characters can certainly be Killed Off for Real, this only lasts for the duration of the thread, with the character returning in a later thread whole with possibly little more than some sour memories and feelings regarding their murderers.
+Death Is Cheap: Though characters can certainly be Killed Off for Real, this status only lasts for the duration of the thread, with the character returning in a later thread whole with possibly little more than some sour memories and feelings regarding their murderers.

 Extremely Short Timespan: The majority of the threads' events take place in less than twelve hours, due to Webcomic Time.
 Averted in Heist (about one in-story week), Resort (several days) and Archipelago (a full day and then some).